moomin-workshop/moomin-workshop.github.io/cfp.md

 Authors are invited to submit original and unpublished research papers in the following categories:
  - Full papers (up to 8 pages) for substantial contributions
  - Short papers (up to 4 pages) for ongoing or preliminary work.

+**NB:** As per usual *ACL policies, authors of accepted papers are allowed 1 extra page (total of 9 pages for long and 5 pages for short) to account for reviewers' comment in their final camera-ready version.

 All submissions must be in PDF format, submitted electronically via [OpenReview](https://openreview.net/group?id=eacl.org/EACL/2024/Workshop/MOOMIN) and should follow the EACL 2024 formatting guidelines (following the [ARR CfP](https://aclrollingreview.org/cfp): use the official ACL style templates, which are available [here](https://github.com/acl-org/acl-style-files)).